 Classical modeling process include discrete, sequential, calibration and validation phases.
 In this framework modelers calibrate to one time series, and then evaluate their parameterization against another time series.
-But, in practice, calibration and validation inform each other.
-If the "validation" performs poorly, a practical modeling study must go back and update the calibration parameterization until the model performs reasonably well for both time-series or events.
+But in practice calibration and validation inform each other.
+If the "validation" performs poorly, a practical modeling study will go back and update the calibration parameterization until the model performs reasonably well for both time-series or events.

-Multiple-time-series evaluation will reduce the uncertainty of a sediment model.
+But multiple-time-series evaluation will reduce the uncertainty of a sediment model.
 Sediment models that reproduce low-to-medium flows may simulate flood responses poorly, and visa vera.
 Whenever possible, evaluate the model against data (or even qualitative observations) that cover the range of possible flow and river conditions.
 Multiple time-series model evaluation helps modelers avoid over-calibration (see section "Overcalibration and Equifinality").
-The agreement with observed data for each, individual, time-series evaluation will be worse, but the model will be more robust and reliable.
+Each, individual, time-series evaluation performs worse, but the model is more robust and reliable.